FuturesHope/WEB-Learning-Projects/freecodecamp-projects/responsive-web-design/tribute-page/README.md

 project - descriptive/ one page/ about some person

-ready to add html and css for this project, let's go
+ready to add html and css for this project, let's go  .

+...

+A day or so later.. the time was to push the page to git long ago.

+Ok, let's do it.
+A simple html +  plain css page.